27 September, 2018

 On 26 September 2018, the ICO reported that it had begun formal enforcement action against 34 organisations that have failed to pay the new data protection fee.
 These organisations span across many sectors, including the NHS, recruitment, finance, government and accounting.
-What's more, the ICO has stated that more notices are currently being drafted and will be sent out in the immediate future.
+Of note, the ICO has stated that more notices are currently being drafted and will be sent out in the immediate future.

-Concerning the notices, Paul Arnold (Deputy Chief Executive Officer at the ICO) said:
+Paul Arnold, Deputy Chief Executive Officer at the ICO, said:

 "We expect the notices we have issued to serve as a final demand to organisations and that they will pay before we proceed to a fine.
 But we will not hesitate to use our powers if necessary.
 All organisations that are required to pay the data protection fee must prioritise payment or risk getting a formal letter from us outlining enforcement action."

-Failure to pay the data protection fee is now a civil offence under the GDPR and affected organisations have 21 days to respond, although if they pay the registration fee in that period then the action will stop.
+Failure to pay the data protection fee is now a civil offence under the GDPR, previously this was a criminal offence under the Data Protection Act 1998.
+Affected organisations have 21 days to respond and if they pay the registration fee then the action will stop.

-The data protection fee is tiered, depending on the size of the organisation, as below:
+The data protection fee is tiered, depending on the size of your organisation, as below:

 Tier 1 - micro organisations.
 Maximum turnover of £632,000 or no more than ten members of staff.
 Fee: £40